DtxdF/AppJail.docs/docs/getting-started.md

 AppJail includes numerous commands, but there is one that serves as the engine for other commands such as `appjail-oci(1)`, `appjail-image(1)`, or even `appjail-makejail(1)`, and it is called `appjail-quick(1)`.
 With `appjail-quick(1)`, you create a jail by specifying `appjail-quick(1)`'s options, and the jail is customized based on those options.

-Let’s begin by bootstrapping a release...
+Let's begin by bootstrapping a release...

 ### Bootstrapping a release